M. Anantanarayanan: Early life

 Anantanarayanan was born in Madras on 1 May 1907 to a Vadama Iyer Brahmin family, and had his schooling at Sir M. Ct.
 Muthiah High School and the Hindu High School.
 He did his graduation at the Presidency College, Madras and post-graduation at Gonville and Caius College, Cambridge.

 Career

 Anantanarayanan joined the Indian civil service on 15 October 1929 and served as Sub-Collector and Joint Magistrate in various districts of the Madras Presidency.
 He became a District Judge on 8 March 1940 and was appointed to the Madras High Court on 10 August 1959.
 Anantanarayanan served as Chief Justice of Tamil Nadu from 1966 till his retirement on 1 May 1969.
 Anantanarayanan also served as Director of Legal Studies, Madras from 1955 to 1959.

 Death

-Anantanarayanan died on 18 November 1981 at his son's residency in Bombay.
+Anantanarayanan died on 18 November 1981 at his son's residence in Bombay.